saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - You can also access it from Java code in same manner.
 - Nested class with "inner" keyword can access the properties of outer class.
 - You can access Inner classes only by instance of the outer class and not as a namespace.
+- A nested class is accessible without instance of outer class.
+- Inner class is only accessible from instance of outer class.

 ### Data Classes
 - Give default methods like to String(), equals(), hashCode(), copy() etc.
 - Data classes/objects are called **Java beans**.
-They just hold the data.
+They just hold the data, for eg. fetching from a dB or network.
 - Data classes are classes designed specifically for holding data, and they come with some powerful data manipulation benefits.
 - Data classes provide implementations for toString, equals, and hashCode functions that may work better for your project.
 - They provides `toString()` etc method for properties declared in Coordinate’s `primary constructor`.
 - Data classes also provide a 'copy` function that makes it easy to create a new copy of an object.
-- Classes that are often compared orcopied or have their contents printed out are candidates for being made data classes.
+- Classes that are often compared or copied or have their contents printed out are candidates for being made data classes.
 - Data classes are not permitted to be superclasses.
+- Data class only consider the properties in the constructor when equating the objects.

 ```kotlin
 // create a new instance of Player that has all of the same